seb3sec/VolumeMapper/README.md

 # VolumeMapper
-This "quick and dirty" tool maps volume up/down input to the foreground application.
+This "quick and dirty" tool maps volume up/down input to the currently focused application.

-**_"What's it good for?"_**
-The primary use for this is when you're playing a game while chatting with your friends via voip software.
+**_"What's it good for?"_** - The primary use for this is when you're playing a game while chatting with your friends via voip software.
 If the game becomes too loud to understand your friends you can simply turn its volume down without diving into any option menu.

 ## Usage
-You can [download the binary](https://github.com/seb3sec/VolumeMapper/releases/download/v1.0/VolumeMapper.exe) and put it on your desktop.
+You can [download the binary](https://github.com/seb3sec/VolumeMapper/releases/download/v1.1/VolumeMapper.exe) and put it on your desktop.
 After startup the tool appears as an icon in the system tray (bottom right of your screen).
 You can then use hardware buttons/knobs/wheels/... which normally adjust the master volume to control application specific volume levels.
+(This only works with hardware which sends the actual VOLUME_UP/-DOWN key codes.
+If your knobs don't adjust the volume in the system tray, this tool might not be for you.)

 To stop the tool, just right-click on the icon and choose "exit".